CSUMontpellier/CSUM-GS/README.md

 ## Documentation

-You can read the documentation only there: [documentation](https://csum-gs.readthedocs.io/en/latest/)
+You can read the online version of the documentation there: [documentation](https://csum-gs.readthedocs.io/en/latest/)

 You can also build it and open it locally.
 On Ubuntu, open a terminal and type: